adeyinka36/udacity1/README.md

-This is a project built with react for keepin track of books and grouping them into 3 categories:
+This is a project built with react for keeping track of books and grouping them into 3 categories:
 Read, Currently Reading and Want to read

 ## using the app